ESP32DE/HTTP_SMTP_POP3_Client/README.md

 # HTTP_SMTP_POP3_Client
-ESP32 connect eMail Server and push Messages - nonstop / triggert example Glass Break Sensor on GPIO Gateway for AlarmSystems
+ESP32 connect eMail Server and push Messages - nonstop / triggert example Glass Break Sensor on GPIO Gateway for AlarmSystems This project is still in work.
+After we have a 1.0 Release in the esp-idf i push it here Just in Time there are small changes sometimes.

+# Alarm System
+This Project can be a Base for an Alarm System.

+The ESP32 connect a HTTP Server and "Login" with a short Message.
+This let the System know, the ESP32 start his work now.

+On ESP32 it can be connected example Glass Break Sensoric and if the GPIO Trigger, the eMail is send to the ISP over Router.

+Here you see a small youtube about this procedure.